garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

     * | Creating an appropriate Entity class may often not be possible because of increased difficulty in creating entities if the tables are not normalized.
       | In addition, efforts to create an Entity classes also increases.
       | Two viewpoints must be taken into consideration here.
-Firstly "Can we assign an engineer who can do normalization properly?" and secondly "Is it worth
+Firstly "Can we assign an engineer who can perform normalization properly?" and secondly "Is it worth
       | taking efforts for creating normalized Entity classes?".
     * | If the tables are not normalized, the logic to fill the gap of differences between the Entity class and structure of table is required in data access.
       | Here the viewpoint to be considered is, "Is it worth taking efforts to fill the gap of differences between the Entity class and structure of table ?".